 Jesus NEVER called Satan lucifer

-The revelation of Yeshua The Messiah, which God gave to him, to show his servants what had been given to soon occur, and he symbolized it when he sent by his Angel to his servant Yohannan, who witnessed the word of God and the testimony of Yeshua The Messiah: everything whatever he saw.
+The revelation of Yeshua The Messiah (Jesus Christ), which God gave to him, to show his servants what had been given to soon occur, and he symbolized it when he sent by his Angel to his servant Yohannan (John), who witnessed the word of God and the testimony of Yeshua The Messiah: everything whatever he saw.
 Revelation 1:1-2

 And he seized The Dragon and The Ancient Serpent, which is The Devil and Satan, and bound him for a thousand years… Revelation 20:2

 The book of Revelation is often erringly referred to as the Apocalypse (Revelation) of John.
-It is, in fact, the Revelation of Yeshua the Messiah, our Lord Jesus Christ.
-This same Jesus referenced Satan more than a dozen times in the Gospels, and 7 times in the book of Revelation.
+It is, in fact, the Revelation of Yeshua the Messiah, our LORD Jesus Christ, sent by His angel to His servant, John.
+This same Jesus referenced Satan more than a dozen times in the Gospels, and an additional 7 times in the book of Revelation.
 He called Satan the Dragon, the Great Dragon, that Ancient Serpent, the Chief Serpent and the Devil…

 …all referring to the same entity…

-Can you pause long enough to question why our Lord Jesus would have apparently neglected to include the special, secret name of our greatest enemy in any of His teachings?
+Can you pause long enough to question why our LORD Jesus would have apparently neglected to include the special, secret, insider’s club name of the greatest enemy of mankind in any of His teachings?
 None of the apostles used the word lucifer, either.
-After all, the word lucifer and its variations may even be more popular today in religious circles than the name of Jesus.
-With this being such a significant word, according to so many religious groups, why did our Lord seemingly overlook authorizing anyone to use it?
+The word lucifer and its variations may even be more popular today among religious types than the name of Jesus.
+With this being such a significant word, according to so many religious groups, why did our LORD seemingly overlook authorizing anyone to use it?

 The Devil is and has been Satan (ha satana), the accuser of the brethren, from the beginning.
 Satan is not lucifer, nor was he ever named lucifer.
 There never was an entity named lucifer, as the word lucifer isn’t even a name!
 But there are plenty of entities that will answer to whatever you insist on calling them… in whatever language you call them… just so long as you are foolish enough to call them!

-I served Satan as a young man, before the Lord Jesus saved me (if you wish, you can read my story here).
-Encountering many entities, I was never introduced to one called lucifer.
+I served Satan as a young man, before the LORD Jesus apprehended me (if you wish, you can read my story here).
+Encountering many entities, and learning many names, I was never introduced to one called lucifer.
 The word never even came up, though a lot of other words did.

 So how did the word lucifer get associated with Satan?
-With so many people actively using the word today, be they Freemasons, occultists, authors, screenwriters or preachers, surely the Bible must teach us about lucifer?
+With so many people actively using the word today, be they Freemasons, occultists, authors, screenwriters, preachers and the superstitious, surely the Bible, God’s holy Word, must teach us about lucifer?

 Let’s start at the start.
-It may come as a surprise to some that the Scriptures were not originally penned in the English language.
+It may come as a surprise to some that the Scriptures were not originally penned in the English language (in fact, it may even come as a surprise to some that not everyone speaks the English language).

-John Wycliffe hand printed the first complete translation of the Bible into English in 1382, presenting a literal English translation of the Latin Vulgate (being, itself, a translation).
+John Wycliffe is credited with hand printing the first complete translation of the Bible into English in 1382, presenting a literal English translation of the Latin Vulgate (being, itself, a translation).
+His Bible contained the following:

 O!
 Lucifer, who risedest up early, how thou hast fallen down from heaven… Isaiah 14:12